tmfg/digitraffic-cdk/other/monitoring/README.md

 MonitoringConfiguration for more information.
 For each measure a new alarm is created and if alarm is triggered a message will be send to alarm-topic.

+Installing stack should create topics

+- digitraffic-monitoring-alarms
+  - with subscription to `alarmTopicEmail`
+- digitraffic-monitoring-warnings
+  - with subscription to `warningTopicEmail`

+If subscription is not created, you need to change email value deploy and then fix back the correct the value and re-deploy.

 ### Db-configuration

 Currently the following is monitored: